simonklee/noeqd/README.md

-# noeqd - A fault-tolerant network service for meaningful GUID generation
+# noeqd - A fault-tolerant network service for meaningful

-Based on [snowflake][].
+GUID generation

 ## Motivation

 GUIDs (Globally Unique IDs) are useful for a number a obvious reasons: database keys, logging, etc.

 Generating GUIDs with pure randomness is not always ideal because it doesn't cluster well, produces terrible locality, and no insight as to when it was generated.

 This network service should also have these properties (Differences from [snowflake][]):

 * easy distribution with *no dependencies* and little to *no setup*
 * dirt simple wire-protocol (trivial to implement clients without added dependencies and complexity)
 * low memory footprint (starts and stays around ~1MB)
 * zero configuration
 * reduced network IO when multiple keys are needed at once